VedantMadane/vedantmadane.github.io/_posts/2023-12-31-books-read-last-year.md

 14. Where Are the Customer's Yachts
 15. Fools Rush In
 16. Crossing the Chasm
-17. Investments (textbook) by Zvi Bodie
+17. Essentials of Investments (textbook) by Zvi Bodie
 18. Fortune's Formula
 19. The Little Book That Beats The Market
+20. Margin of Safety